Nuclear reactor accidents in the United States

-Context
+Context of Nuclear Accidents

 Globally, there have been at least 99 (civilian and military) recorded nuclear reactor accidents from 1952 to 2009 (defined as incidents that either resulted in the loss of human life or more than US$50,000 of property damage, the amount the US federal government uses to define major energy accidents that must be reported), totaling US$20.5 billion in property damages.
 The accidents involved meltdowns, explosions, fires, and loss of coolant, and occurred during both normal operation and extreme emergency conditions (such as droughts and earthquakes).
 Property damage costs include destruction of property, emergency response, environmental remediation, evacuation, lost product, fines, and court claims.
 Because nuclear reactors are large and complex, accidents onsite tend to be relatively expensive.

 In the U.S., at least 56 nuclear reactor accidents have occurred.
 The most serious of these U.S. accidents was the Three Mile Island accident in 1979.
 According to the Nuclear Regulatory Commission, the Davis–Besse Nuclear Power Station has been the source of two of the top five most dangerous nuclear incidents in the United States since 1979.

 The United States Government Accountability Office reported more than 150 incidents from 2001 to 2006 of nuclear plants not performing within acceptable safety guidelines.
 In 2006, it said: "Since 2001, the ROP has resulted in more than 4,000 inspection findings concerning nuclear power plant licensees' failure to fully comply with NRC regulations and industry standards for safe plant operation, and NRC has subjected more than 75 percent (79) of the 103 operating plants to increased oversight for varying periods".